 "We represent every student on every course, in every school.
 We champion equality and diversity across our community.”

-Ben highlights some recent initiatives led by MDXSU, including a sector-leading partnership with Citizens UK.
+Ben highlights some initiatives led by MDXSU, including a sector-leading partnership with Citizens UK.
 It has also launched a student-led community kitchen on campus, continued to develop and expand a pioneering student internship delivery model, and established a new community placement scheme.

 Not willing to rest on its laurels, Ben says MDXSU’s mission is to be the most innovative, inspiring and inclusive students’ union in the UK by 2020.